jdhines/react-ai-assistant/backend/README.md

 }
 ```

+**Key Design Decisions**:
+- **GUID Format**: Thread IDs use standard GUID format (`xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`) for compatibility with external systems
-**Key Design Decision**: Only the **latest checkpoint** is stored per conversation.
-Each new message/interaction replaces the entire document, keeping the database size manageable while preserving the complete conversation state.
+- **Latest Checkpoint Only**: Only the latest checkpoint is stored per conversation.
+Each new message/interaction replaces the entire document, keeping the database size manageable while preserving the complete conversation state
+- **User ID Storage**: User IDs are stored separately in the conversation document, not embedded in the thread ID

 ### Storage Efficiency - Latest Checkpoint Only